 An endodontist is a dentist specializing in the treatment of the dental pulp (or nerves) that lies inside the tooth, hence the Greek etymology “endo” which means inner then “odont” which means tooth.
 The endodontist performs root canal therapies ranging from simple to very complex including endodontic surgery.

-That said, Dr. Julie Leduc and Dr. Lisa Kozloff are endodontists at the Center of Dental Specialists and Implantology.
-They both practice microendodontics and use the latest technologies.
+That said, Dr. Julie Leduc is endodontists at the Center of Dental Specialists and Implantology.
+She practice microendodontics and use the latest technologies.

 Understanding the anatomy of a tooth is necessary to understand endodontic treatment.

 Inside the tooth, below the layer of enamel and the hard layer called dentin, one finds a soft tissue: the pulp.
 It is important during growth and during the tooth development phase.
 When a tooth has reached full maturation, it can survive without this pulp because the tooth continues to be nourished by the surrounding tissues.
 There are blood vessels, nerves and connective tissue.
 The pulp extends from the crown of the tooth to the end of the roots.
 It is at this point that it comes into contact with the tissues surrounding the root.

 Why was I referred to this specialist?

 Your general dentist refers you to an endodontist when, among other things, the pulp of your tooth becomes infected or inflamed.
 Sometimes there are no symptoms.
 When there are, the most common are prolonged sensitivity to cold and heat, pain, sensitivity of the adjacent gingiva, swelling of the gum, and discoloration of the tooth.

 Your tooth may also need to be treatedendodontically in the following cases: